 We are pleased to announce a partnership between Polk Medical Center, the Floyd Primary Care Network and Polk School District that will enhance the already excellent care your student receives through Floyd’s school nurse program.

-Beginning in November, we will open a medical clinic that will serve students, faculty and staff in the school district on a rotating basis.
-The clinic will start at Cedartown Middle School and then move to Rockmart Middle School, Rockmart High School and Cedartown High School this school year.
+Our medical clinic is serving students, faculty and staff in the school district on a rotating basis.
+The clinic is currently located at Rockmart Middle School.
+It will move next to Rockmart High School and then to Cedartown High School before the end of this school year.
+It opened in November at Cedartown Middle School.
 We plan to rotate the clinic through every school on a monthly basis in 2020-2021.

 Floyd Physican Assistant Staci Graves will lead the clinic.
 Dr. Lyndsay Claroni

 , a Floyd Primary Care physician, will provide medical supervision.
 The primary focus of the clinic will be to offer scheduled wellness visits for students who do not have a family doctor.
 Mrs. Graves will also see patients who may need immediate treatment after an assessment by our school nurses.

 If you are interested in participating in this program, please print and fill out a patient information sheet

 for your child and return it to the school.
 Once we receive the information sheet, someone will contact you to schedule an appointment for your student.

 We are thankful for this opportunity to care for your family.
 Our goal is to be your connection to health-related information and resources and to partner with you and your family on overall wellness.

 We understand how tough it can be to take time away from work to make sure that your student has an annual wellness check-up.
 We want to make that process easier by bringing a medical provider to your student.